Victor Adeboyejo

-Ayomide Victor Adeboyejo (born 12 January 1998) is a Nigerian professional footballer who plays as a striker for side Bolton Wanderers.
-He signed from EFL League One side Burton Albion in January 2023.
+Ayomide Victor Adeboyejo (born 12 January 1998) is a Nigerian professional footballer who plays as a striker for EFL League One club Bromley.

 Club career

 Leyton Orient

 After spells with the academies of Arsenal, AFC Wimbledon and Charlton Athletic, Adeboyejo moved to Orient in the summer of 2014.
 He performed well in Leyton Orient's U18 side during the early part of the 2014–15 season, scoring 10 goals in 16 appearances, and progressed to the club's reserve team, for which he also scored.
 He is contracted to Orient until 30 June 2016.

 Adeboyejo was first named on Orient's first-team bench for the 2–0 win at Doncaster Rovers on 21 October 2014, and made his senior debut as a substitute for Jobi McAnuff in the 2–1 defeat at home to Peterborough United on 13 December, in manager Fabio Liverani's first match in charge of the club.

 In February 2015, Adeboyejo went on a work experience loan to Southern League club Royston Town.
 He scored on his debut in Royston's 2–0 win at Aylesbury United on 21 February.

 On 1 October 2015, Adeboyejo went on a youth loan to Conference South club Hemel Hempstead Town.
 On 21 October, he moved to Heybridge Swifts and featured in their penalty shoot-out victory at Wivenhoe Town in the Third Round of the Essex Senior Cup on the same day.
 He subsequently played as a substitute in Swifts' 8–1 home league defeat to Cheshunt on 24 October.

 On his return to Orient, he featured as a substitute in the 0–0 FA Cup Second Round draw at home to Scunthorpe United on 5 December.

 Ahead of the start of the 2016–17 season, Adeboyejo went on a work experience loan to Isthmian League Premier Division club Dulwich Hamlet.

 After making two substitute appearances during his loan spell with Dulwich Hamlet, Adeboyejo joined Soham Town Rangers on loan at the start of September 2016.

 On 17 April 2017 Adeboyejo scored his first goal for Leyton Orient in a 2–1 win over Hartlepool United.